 You are however informed that we reserve the right to transmit your data to third parties in a fully anonymized and aggregated form, meaning in a form which does not allow for your identification in any way whatsoever.

 7. Personal data storage period

-(i) For data relating to the management and monitoring of our relations with users of our services
+(i) Data relating to the management and monitoring of our relations with users of our services

-Your personal data will not be kept for longer than is strictly necessary to manage our relationship with you.
-However, data which establish proof of a right or contract and which must be retained in the name of a legal obligation will be stored for the period stipulated by current law.
+Your personal data will not be kept for longer than strictly necessary to manage our relationship with you.
+However, the data establishing proof of a right or contract and which must be retained in the name of a legal obligation will be stored for the period stipulated by current law.